dshoreman/nextshot/README.md

 automatically copying the link to your clipboard.

-NextShot is a work in progress currently limited to taking screenshots of a selected area.
-At some point (hopefully in the near future), support will be added for selecting a window as well as screenshots of the entire screen.
+NextShot is a work in progress currently limited to taking screenshots of a selected window or area, or the entire desktop.
+At some point, support will be added for taking screenshots of a single screen in a multi-monitor environment.

 ## Installation